jordii222/CalculadoraRSA/README.md

                                                             └─►  RSA (encrypt/decrypt)
 ```
 ## Cryptographic algorithms
 This is a summary of several cryptographic or cryptography related algorithms.
-This program only implements Caesar's cryptosystem, affine cryptosystems and RSA cryptosystem.
+This program only implements Caesar's cryptosystem, affine cryptosystem and RSA cryptosystem.
 ```
 ┌───────────────────────────────────────────────────────┐               ┌───────────────────────────────────────────┐
 │ Caesar Cipher:                                        │               │ RSA algorithm                             │